Creative Commons License 2024 Volume 11 Issue 2

 Nano formulation prepared by microorganisms

 Several groups of microorganisms, such as bacteria and fungi, are commonly used in biological control of insects.
 Using nanotechnology, it is possible to facilitate the entry of these factors into the body of insects.
-Silver nanoparticles made from Cochliobolus lunatus extract have strong anti-larval effects against Aedes aegypti and Anopheles stephensim.
+Silver nanoparticles made from Cochliobolus lunatus extract have strong anti-larval effects against Aedes aegypti and Anopheles stephensi.
 These formulations did not have a toxic effect on Poecilia reticulate in the amounts used, which are abundant in the environment, which indicates the acceptable environmental effects of these substances [28].

 Nano particles of gold and silver using the fungus Chrysosporium tropicum are effective against Aedes aegypti larvae.
 In these tests, silver nanoparticles were three times more effective than gold nanoparticles.
 This study showed that the use of nanoparticles of this mushroom to control mosquitoes, besides being an environmentally compatible method, is effective in controlling the different stages of these larvae.
 These nanoparticles containing fungi enter the body of insects through the cuticle and kill them [29].